Table of contents

 Upon excitation, the donor beads in AlphaScreen-based assays release singlet oxygen which can travel up to 200 nm and react to release light if the acceptor bead is in close proximity.

 A research group of the National Institutes of Health (NIH) used this method to establish a high-throughput virus assay in 1536 well format to find inhibitors of the interaction between SARS-CoV-2 spike protein and ACE2 receptor.
 The viral spike protein attaches to the ACE2 receptor for cell entry and an inhibitor of the interaction is a promising therapeutic.
 The assay measured on a PHERAstar FSX provided an excellent assay quality with Z’ > 0.7 and identified 25 compounds out of 3400 which inhibited spike protein – ACE2 interaction25.
+To learn more about an AlphaLisa-based approach to study the interaction of the cellular ACE2 receptor and a viral spike protein, see our AN 357: Development of an AlphaLISA protein-protein interaction assay to screen for re-purposed drugs as targeted disruptors.

 The second type of proximity assays are based on resonance energy transfer taking place between two fluorophores (FRET) or between a luciferase and a fluorophore (BRET).
 High throughput screens rely on simple mix and read, homogeneous assays with low background signals.
 The homogeneous mix and read approach applies to any resonance transfer assay.